 With its exceptional variety and outstanding new features, Mayrhofen is excellently prepared to start the winter season.
 Once again, this extensive skiing area with its 136 piste kilometres and 57 lifts leaves nothing to be desired.
-Two fascinating extremes are situated right on the doorstep – Action Mountain Penken and Leisure Mountain Ahorn.
+Two fascinating extremes are situated right on the doorstep – Penken and Ahorn.

 Gasser: Seasonaires swear by it.
 An award-winning butchers that sells sandwiches and burgers starting at €5.
 Stop in for a breakfast bap and you may well meet your instructor doing likewise.

 Ahornhuette/Ahorn: Family-run, family-owned, family-built (by same family who still own and run) and walls are hung with family photos: this place is all about family.
 Hearty meals will set you back €20 for a couple of courses.
 Easy for skiers or those coming up from the village – it’s at the top of the Ahorn cable car.
 Bring the family, maybe.

 The Neue Post: For very big pizzas at very reasonable prices you can’t do better than this.

 Wirtshaus zum Griena: For some 400 years this charming dining room has been dishing up the dumplings.
 Tirolean through and through and just a short walk (10 mins) from the village centre.
 Try the Kaiserschmarrn or the Kasspatzlang, if you can say it.
 Or just point.